djmcgregor/training/README.md

 # Training Tutorials

 Use this repo to play around with Git and GitHub and to better understand what each command is really doing.
 I walk through beginner setup activities, as well as more advanced tools we use in the lab.
+Note that while complexity / difficulty generally increases from beginner to advanced, not everything in the advanced section is difficult.
+The organization is based on what I believe to be the most efficient learning order for new developers.
+For example, setting up SSH is simple, but unnecessary in many cases.

 ## [Beginner Sections](./modules/beginner.md)
 - [Introduction to Git and GitHub](./modules/beginner.md#introduction)